msupply-foundation/conforma-web-app/docs/internal/config/Template-Builder.md

 ![Form field - common properties](/images/Template-builder7.png)

 Each plugin will have specific parameters to be passed on.
-These can be a simple string, number or have more elegant and complex logic, using the [`evaluateExpression`](https://github.com/openmsupply/conforma-server/wiki/Query-Syntax) function.
+These can be a simple string, number or have more elegant and complex logic, using the [Evaluator Expression](https://github.com/openmsupply/conforma-server/wiki/Query-Syntax) function.
 To use these a lot of expertise is required, we definitely recommend having TMF support while working on this area of the App.

 There are compulsory and optional parameters depending on each Plugin, which are added to this fields in the Parameters area:
 ![Form field - parameters](/images/Template-builder8.png)